History of Widerøe: Mixed operations

 The ban on civil aviation continued after the liberation of Norway in 1945 and the employees at Bogstad were hired by the Royal Norwegian Air Force at Oslo Airport, Fornebu.
 Widerøe's Piper Cubs were restored and the company bought a SAI KZ III and a Fairchild Cornell for scheduled services.
 A Hønninstad Norge B was completed and two Messerschmitt Taifuns for aerial photography were taken over from Luftwaffe.
 Widerøe bought three Fairchild Argus for aerial photography and received permission to fly from 2 February 1946.
 The same year the company's mechanical division was moved from Bogstad to Fornebu.
 A Republic Seabee was bought in 1947, but further purchases were not permitted by the authorities to keep down the outflow of currency.
 Forenede Industrier bought the majority of the company in 1947 and Viggo Widerøe was appointed managing director.
 The Hønninstad C.5 Polar was completed, but serial production for the Air Force did not commence as they instead opted for foreign-build aircraft financed through foreign aid from Canada.

 The company was awarded concession for a route from Arendal to Oslo from 1948.
-Widerøe merged with Narvik-based Polarfly and changed its name to Widerøe's Flyveselskap & Polarfly A/S. The take-over included four Noorduyn Norseman craft.
+Widerøe merged with Narvik-based Polarfly and changed its name to Widerøe's Flyveselskap og Polarfly A/S. The take-over included four Noorduyn Norseman craft.
 This made it possible for the new company to station two planes at Skattøra in Tromsø.
 The following year the airline started selling aerial images of farms to farm-owners.
 In 1950 Widerøe took over Stavanger–Haugesund–Bergen on behalf of DNL, and participated in an Antarctic expedition from November 1950 to February 1951.
 The same winter the company started flight training for the air force using Cornells.
 The company also won a contract to maintain all the aircraft of that type for the air force.

 The Avro Anson V aerial photography aircraft was in 1951 replaced with four Airspeed Oxford from the Royal Norwegian Air Force.
 Starting 21 May, the airline commenced its first scheduled service in Northern Norway, from Narvik via Svolvær to Bodø.
 The following year the company established itself at Trondheim Airport, Lade with a Seabee taxi- and ambulance plane as well as school activity.
 The Northern Norway-route was expanded to also serve Gravdal.
 A de Havilland Canada DHC-2 Beaver was bought in 1953 for use in Finnmark.
 In an effort to diversify its portfolio, Widerøe started manufacturing emergency rafts, refrigerated garages in aluminum and industrial thermo elements.
 The company signed a subcontract in 1954 with SAS, the successor of DNL, to operate a seaplane route from Tromsø via Alta, Hammerfest and Kirkenes to Vadsø, resulting in the airline purchasing its first de Havilland Canada DHC-3 Otter.
 That year the airline had 21 mechanics in Oslo and 14 in Tromsø and signed a contract to service the Air Force' Norseman aircraft.